Cheap Northern Ireland electricity

 With energy prices at all-time highs, the Government introduced a range of payments to help with the cost of living last winter.
 Some were available to all households, depending on how you use fuel, while others were only for those on certain benefits.

-See our Struggling to pay your energy bills guide for the full rundown of the help that was available.
+See our Struggling to pay your energy bills guide for the full rundown of the help that's available, but here's a summary of the main schemes available in Northern Ireland:

-Energy efficiency can also help cut bills massively.
-There are various schemes on offer from suppliers and the Government – depending on your circumstances, you could get anything from a new boiler to better insulation, or a raft of other improvements.
+Energy efficiency can also help cut bills massively, and there are various schemes on offer from suppliers and the Government.
+Depending on your circumstances, you could get anything from a new boiler to better insulation, or a raft of other improvements.

 Here are some of the main grants and offers available: